jcgrundy/GMIPS_LL_notify/README.md

 This will run as a background process without needing a dedicated termainal window.

-You can turn it off by running the following, where `<pid>` is the process id shown in the grep result:
+If you want to turn it off run the following, where `<pid>` is the process id shown in the grep result:

 ```
 ps -aux | grep GIMPS_LL_notify.sh